Back to Blog

 The platform combines transactional and marketing email in one place.
 You get a visual automation builder, a clean email editor, and enough features to run a SaaS without drowning in options.
 The API is straightforward for triggering events from your Bolt.new app.
 Loops handles the basics well: welcome emails, product updates, re-engagement campaigns.

 For Bolt.new developers who want minimal configuration and maximum speed, Loops delivers.
 The learning curve is minimal.
 Most founders get their first sequence running within an hour of signup.
+The email editor is clean and produces modern-looking emails without requiring design skills.

 Where it falls short: Automation capabilities are basic compared to Customer.io or Sequenzy.
-If you need complex workflows based on product behavior, you will hit limits.
+If you need complex email sequence workflows based on product behavior, you will hit limits.
 At $79/mo for 10k subscribers, it costs more than Sequenzy ($49/mo) for similar core functionality.

 Best for: Founders who prioritize simplicity and speed over sophisticated automation features.